mintuit/Workshop_on_bioinformatics_IB2023/README.md

 - How to build a perfect professor (instruction for beginners)

-This work is performed in consistency with the main postulates of tran- shumanism and the Earth Planet Transhumanism Party(EPTP).
+This work is performed in consistency with the main postulates of tran-shumanism and the Earth Planet Transhumanism Party(EPTP).
 The main goals of EPTP are protection from unhealthy habits, enlargement of life quality and longevity.
 Using genome sequencing technologies we found five pathogenic-like SNPs and five loci with potential for improve-